meroitachi/Image2prompt/README.md

 # img2prompt API

-This repository contains the code for the img2prompt API, powered by Replicate.
+Image to prompt generator API, powered by Replicate.
 It allows you to generate a prompt from an image.
 ## Setup
 1. Clone this repository by running the following command in your console:
 ```bash